-There are many ways of measuring the attention and impact that your research is having.
-This section introduces you to some tools and services available to you at Loughborough.
+Researchers and their research are assessed in many different ways: for jobs, promotions, funding and national research assessments.
+Researchers may also be naturally curious about the attention and impact that their research is having.
+This page introduces you to some research assessment tools and support available to you at Loughborough.

 Responsible use of metrics